Roane State Community College

 - When college resources are discovered missing or theft or misconduct is suspected, the employee making the discovery must immediately notify the Campus Police Department.
 The reports may be submitted anonymously.
 However, it often times will greatly aid in the investigation if the report is not made anonymously should the investigators have additional follow-up questions.
 The campus police department will conduct an initial assessment to determine if a potential loss has in fact occurred, the nature of the potential loss, and potential cause of the loss (i.e., misconduct by an employee, student, vendor, contractor, or other).
 This initial assessment should occur immediately upon notification to the Campus Police Department.

-- The Chief of Campus Police and the Executive Vice President for Business and Finance will review the initial assessment report and the Tennessee Board of Regents Reporting Matrix for Institutional Losses to determine and take any additional reporting actions that are required.
+- The Chief of Campus Police and the VP for Business and Finance will review the initial assessment report and the Tennessee Board of Regents Reporting Matrix for Institutional Losses to determine and take any additional reporting actions that are required.

 - After the initial assessment and reporting, the police department may conduct an additional investigation, if needed.
 Additionally, internal audit may conduct an investigation, if they deem it necessary.